 A four-year university degree is typically required to work as a plant pathologist.
 Biology courses are frequently required.
 Physics and chemistry are two other science courses that may be recommended.
 Courses in English, math, and computer science are also highly recommended.

-Plant pathologists are employed some government agencies.
+Plant pathologists are employed by some government agencies.
 A plant pathologist in the United States, for example, could work for the Department of Agriculture or the Forest Service.
-Plant pathologists may be hired universities for research and teaching positions.
+Plant pathologists may be hired by universities for research and teaching positions.

 A plant pathologist may also be able to find work in the private sector.
 These businesses may specialize in the prevention or eradication of plant diseases.
 Some plant pathologists also work as consultants for themselves.